nicola-carraro/it_keyboard/README.md

 ## Dead Keys

-The grey keys in the picture are "dead keys".
+The grey keys in the pictures are "dead keys".
 This means that the symbols on them can be combined with different letters.

 For instance, if you first press **Tilde** (**~**, i.e. **Shft** + **Alt-Gr** + **ù**) and then press **a**, **e**, **i** etc., you will obtain the characters "ă", "ĕ", "ĭ" etc.